 All colleges will not have the ability to offer on-the-spot acceptance and/or scholarships.
 However, for those who do, high school seniors should have electronic copies of all application supporting documentation.
 These documents include high school transcript, SAT/ACT test scores, letters of recommendation, and brag sheets/student resumes (if available).
 Underclassmen (freshmen, sophomores, juniors) do not need to have supporting documents, but should prepare for professional interactions with college recruiters and other college personnel.

 If I have a question, how can I contact the Next Step Education team.

 The best way to contact us is via email at email@example.com.
 During the fair, there will be Next Step Education Q&A booth for participants.

 How will I know which colleges are participating in the fair?

-We will have the list of registered colleges on the homepage of our website (www.nextstepeducation.org).
+We will have the list of registered colleges on this page.
 The list will be updated regularly.

 I like what Next Step Education is doing.
 How can I support?

 Next Step Education is a 501c3 nonprofit organization.
 We would like to be your nonprofit of choice to support.
 Ways to support: Continued giving (on a regular basis), One-Time Giving, Shop AmazonSmile instead of Amazon.com and connect Next Step Education as your preferred nonprofit for Amazon to donate a portion of your purchases, Connect Next Step Education to your Kroger Plus Card for donations while you shop.
-Visit the donate page of our website to support Next Step Education today.
+Please visit the Donate Page of our website to support Next Step Education today.

 Virtual Fair Partners